angomezu/Cloud-Based-BI-ETL-Automation-for-Real-Estate-Company/README.md

       | raw_data           | jsonb     |

-* **Power BI Reports**: The real-time data from these tables is surfaced in Power BI through two distinct reports for each office:
-    * **Agent Report**: Provides individual sellers with a detailed view of their personal KPIs and lead portfolio.
-    * **Manager Report**: Offers a broader set of KPIs for the entire office, including both individual agent performance and overall team metrics.

 ### 2. ETL & API Synchronization

 The ETL process is responsible for both the initial historical data load and the ongoing daily synchronization of new data.